Notice: Annual Tax Reporting Forms

 Wespath will mail the following 2019 Internal Revenue Service (IRS) tax reporting forms to participants no later than January 31, 2020:

 - Form 1099-R—Distributions from Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc.

 - Form W-2—Wage and Tax Statement (for disability payments)

 The following tax reporting forms will also be mailed to participants on the dates noted:

-A copy of the tax documents sent to you via mail will be available online at benefitsaccess.org at the end of January.
-After logging in, go to “My Benefits” and select the drop-down next to Retirement Benefits and then click “Tax Forms.”
+A copy of the tax documents sent to you via mail are now available online at benefitsaccess.org.
+After logging in, go to "My Benefits" and select the drop-down next to Retirement Benefits and then click "Tax Forms."
 Form 480.7C will not be available online and will be sent via U.S. Mail.

 Participants who cannot access their U.S. tax forms online or wish to receive a copy of Form 480.7C, please contact Wespath at 1-800-851-2201.

 |Mail:||Wespath Benefits and Investments

 - Puerto Rico Administrative Summary

 - Tax Notice Regarding Distributions—Puerto Rico